Multifamily technology refers to the software platforms and digital tools used to manage, operate, and scale properties across the United States.

 In the U.S. multifamily market, technology adoption has accelerated due to:

-This shift has fueled the rise of multifamily proptech.
+This shift has fueled the rise of proptech.
+Multifamily news in 2025 has been dominated by record proptech investment and rapid AI adoption.

 Platforms that handle leasing, rent collection, resident records, and day-to-day property operations.